sgkkrtt/booki-projet/README.md

 # Booki

-Projet 2 OpenClassrooms – Développeur Web
-Intégration de la maquette Booki en HTML et CSS.
+2nd project of the Web Developer course of Openclassrooms.

-# Objectif
+# Goal

-Reproduire le site d’agence de voyage Booki à partir d’une maquette Figma en respectant le responsive design (mobile, tablette, desktop).
+Make the website given by the Figma model

-# Techno
+# Technogies

-HTML5 – CSS3 – Flexbox – Grid
+HTML5 – CSS3 – Flexbox

-# Lancer le projet

-Ouvrir index.html dans le navigateur.
+# Run project

+Open index.html on your navigator